Canadian ex-diplomat's espionage trial in China ends, verdict due later

 On Friday, Spavor, a businessman, also stood trial in a closed courtroom in the northeastern city of Dandong.

-Canadian and other diplomats were not allowed to attend Spavor’s trial on what China said were national security grounds, a lack of transparency that Canadian Prime Minister Justin Trudeau called “completely unacceptable”.
+Canadian and other diplomats were not allowed to attend Spavor’s trial on what China said were national security grounds, a lack of transparency that Canadian Prime Minister Justin Trudeau on Friday called “completely unacceptable”.

 Observers have said the likely convictions of the two men could ultimately facilitate a diplomatic agreement in which they are released and sent back to Canada.